We want Learning and Work

 This has been recommended by several trainers, each putting their own spin on it:

-Have everyone stand up and form a circle wherein everyone be facing in, looking at each other.
-The trainer tosses the ball to a person and asks them tell what they thought was the most important learning concept in the session.
-They then toss the ball to someone and that person explains what they though was the most important concept.
+Have everyone stand up and form a circle wherein everyone is facing in, looking at each other.
+The trainer tosses the ball to a person and asks them to tell what they thought was the most important learning concept in the session.
+They then toss the ball to someone and that person explains what they thought were the most important concepts.

 Continue the exercise until everyone has caught the ball at least once and explained an important concept of the material just covered.
 The trainer should jot down memorable points on the board for reference and reinforcement.
 This activity can be very quick and will keep participants on their toes.
 Posted by Vidya GV

 Ask learners to draw a 3×3 grid on a large sheet of paper, and to number the cells randomly (placing the digit on the top right corner, so as to allow space for writing in the cell).
-Once the grids are set, call out one of the numbers and ask accompanying question from topics you want to revisit.
-When someone has a line or a row filled in with answers (same rules as bingo…) they call out, we check their answers and then move on.
-Winners get a chocolate or points.
+Once the grids are set, call out one of the numbers and ask an accompanying question from topics you want to revisit.
+When someone has a line or a row filled in with answers (same rules as bingo…) they call out, we check their answers, and then move on.
+Winners get chocolates or points.
 Posted by Althea Michael

 I tell (remind) people about the four levels (or stages) of competence and ask them what key learning points transitioned from Unconscious or Conscious Incompetence: